Taliban: Women can study in gender-segregated universities | Education

 - Afghanistan

-Women in Afghanistan can continue to study in universities, including at post-graduate levels, but classrooms will be gender-segregated and Islamic dress is compulsory, the higher education minister in the new Taliban government said Sunday.
+Women in Afghanistan can continue to study in universities, including at post-graduate levels, but classrooms will be gender-segregated and Islamic dress is compulsory, the Taliban government's new higher education minister said Sunday.

 The world has been watching closely to see to what extent the Taliban might act differently from their first time in power, in the late 1990s.
 During that era, girls and women were denied an education, and were excluded from public life.
 The Taliban have suggested they have changed, including in their attitudes toward women.
-However, they have used violence in recent days against women protesters demanding equal rights.
+However, women have been banned from sports and the Taliban have used violence in recent days against women protesters demanding equal rights.

 Haqqani said the Taliban did not want to turn the clock back 20 years.
 "We will start building on what exists today," he said.

-However, female university students will face restrictions under the Taliban, including a compulsory dress code.
+However, female university students will face restrictions, including a compulsory dress code.
 Haqqani said hijabs will be mandatory but did not specify if this meant compulsory headscarves or also compulsory face coverings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)